renukashelake/Microsoft-Azure-Project/README.md

 For production scenarios, you might want to consider using Azure Container Registry to store and manage your Docker images.

+<h4>4.Azure AI Studio:</h4>
+Microsoft Azure offers a variety of AI-related services, but there isn't a specific service called "Azure AI Studio."
+However, Microsoft Azure provides a range of tools and services for building, deploying, and managing AI solutions.
+It's possible that there have been updates or new releases since then.

+<h5>Here are some key Azure AI services and tools that were available as of my last update:</h5>

+<h6>1.Azure Machine Learning Service:</h6>

+Azure Machine Learning service allows you to build, train, and deploy machine learning models at scale.
+It supports a variety of machine learning frameworks and languages.

+<h6>2.Azure Cognitive Services:</h6>

+Azure Cognitive Services provide pre-built AI capabilities that can be easily integrated into applications.
+These services include vision, speech, language, knowledge, and search capabilities.

+<h6>3.Azure Databricks:</h6>

+Azure Databricks is an Apache Spark-based analytics platform that provides a collaborative environment for big data and machine learning.
+It integrates with Azure Machine Learning for scalable model training.

+<h6>4.Azure Bot Services:</h6>

+Azure Bot Services enable the development of intelligent bots that can interact with users across multiple channels, such as web, mobile, and messaging platforms.

+<h6>5.Azure Custom Vision:</h6>

+Azure Custom Vision allows you to build custom image classification models using your own labeled images.
+This service is part of Azure Cognitive Services.
+<h6>6.Azure Notebooks:</h6>

+Azure Notebooks provide a cloud-based Jupyter Notebooks service that can be used for data exploration, analysis, and visualization.
+It supports various programming languages.

 <h4>Step 1: Create a Dockerfile</h4>
 Create a Dockerfile in the root directory of your static website on the Azure Virtual Machine.
 The Dockerfile specifies the steps to build the Docker image.